coky-t/owasp-ai-security-and-privacy-guide-ja/Document/owaspaiexchange.md

 - See General controls
 - See controls for development-time protection
-- **#MODELENSEMBLE** (development-time datascience).
+- **#<a name="MODELENSEMBLE">MODELENSEMBLE</a>** (development-time data science).
 Model ensemble: include the model as part of an ensemble, where each model is trained in a separately protected environment.
 If one model's output deviates from the others, it can be ignored, as this indicates possible manipulation.

   Links to standards:
   - Not covered yet in ISO/IEC standards